margaretmf/margaretmf.github.io/teaching.md

 "According to a book on how to survive on the land that I read in the New York Public Library, this was the way to make your own hooks.
 I then dug for worms.
 I had hardly chopped the moss away with my ax before I hit frost.
 It had not occurred to me that there would be frost in the ground in May, but then, I had not been on a mountain before." (p.
 12)

 "Fortunately, the sun has a wonderfully glorious habit of rising every morning.
 When the sky lightened, when the birds awoke.
 I knew I would never again see anything so splendid as the round red sun coming up over the earth." (pp. 18-19)

+"Birds were dripping from the trees, little birds, singing and flying and pouring over the limbs." (p.
+25)

+"The summer was wonderful.
+There was food in abudance and I gathered it most of the morning, and stored it away in the afternoon.
+I could now see that my niches were not going to be big enough for the amount of food i owuld need for the winter, so I began burning out another tree.
+When the hickory nuts, walnuts, and acorns appeared, I was going to need a bin.
+You'd be surprised what a pile of nuts it takes to make one turtle shell full of nut meants - and not a snapping-turtle shell either, just a box-turtle shell!" (p.
+63)

+"This was tedius work, too, but now that I had a home and smoked venison and did not have to hunt food every minute, I could do things like make flour.
+I would simply add spring water to the flour and bake this on a piece of tin.
+When done, I had the best pancakes ever.
+They were flat and hard, like I imagined Indian bread to be.
+I liked them, and would carry the leftovers in my pcokets for lunch." (p.
+67)

+"The sparrow flew across the meadow.
+Out of the sky came a black streak - I've never seen anything drop so fast.
+With a great backwatering of wings, Frightful broke her fall, and at the same time seized the sparrow.
+I took it away from her and gave her the lure." (p.
+68)

+"'We played music until the moon came up.
+Bando could even play jazz on the willo whistles.
+They are wonderful instruments, ...'" (p.
+83)

+"Then she gathered the birds together in flocks, and the mountaintop was full of songs and twitterings and flashing wings.
+The birds were ready to move to the south." (p.
+86)

+"the raft", "the stream"

+"lonely and on the verge of tears"

+"'Well, you called me Daniel Boone.'
+'Daniel Boone, eh?'"
+"'playing cowboys and Indians?'"

+"I watched the sky.
+It was as blue as summer, but ice was building up along the waterfall at the gorge.
+I knew winter was coming, although each day the sun would rise in a bright sky and the days would follow cloudless.
+I piled more wood.
+This is when I realized that I was scared.
+I kept cutting wood and piling it like a nervous child biting his nails." (p.
+113)

+"We drank sassafras tea, sweetened with some of the sugar Bando had brought me, rubbed our turtle shells clean in the snow,and went out into the forest." (p.
+129)

+"'Let's face it, Thoreau, you can't live in America today and be quietly different.
+If youa re going to be different, you are going to stand out, and people are going to hear about you;" (p.
+168)

+"I could cross to Asia in a canoe via the Bering Strait" (p.
+168)

 ----------